ww36user/MPA/README.md

 CUDA_VISIBLE_DEVICES=0 python test.py --n_support 5 --seed 1111 --current_data_path ./target_domain/EuroSAT  --current_class 10 --test_n_eposide 100;

 ```
+--current_data_path is used to specify the dataset location, and --current_class defines the number of classes in the dataset.

 # Thanks
 Thanks to these works for their contributions: [CLIP](https://github.com/openai/CLIP) for providing the pretrained models, and [LDP-Net](https://github.com/NWPUZhoufei/LDP-Net) for offering the code framework.